 Dr. Gabriele Villarini is a Professor in the Department of Civil and Environmental Engineering at the University of Iowa.
 He is also the Robert and Virginia Wheeler Faculty Fellow in Engineering.

-He is the director of IIHR—Hydroscience & Engineering, a world-renowned center for education, research, and public service focusing on fluids-related research.
+He was the director of IIHR—Hydroscience & Engineering, a world-renowned center for education, research, and public service focusing on fluids-related research.
 He is also a member of the Iowa Flood Center, the only university-based center devoted solely to flood-related research and education.

 Dr. Villarini received his MS (2003) in civil engineering from the University of Rome "La Sapienza," and his PhD (2008) in civil and environmental engineering from the University of Iowa under the supervision of Prof. Witold Krajewski.
 He worked as a researcher in the Department of Civil and Environmental Engineering at Princeton University with Prof. James Smith.
 He also received his Executive MBA (2018) and Certificate in Leadership (2018) from the Tippie College of Business at the University of Iowa.

 His research interests focus broadly on flood hydrology, extreme events, hydroclimatology, and climate predictions and projections.
 He has received a number of national and international awards, including the Hydrological Sciences Outstanding Young Scientist Award by the European Geosciences Union (2013), and the James B. Macelwane Medal by the American Geophysical Union (2016).
 He is a Fellow of the American Geophysical Union (2016).
 He has published over 200 peer-reviewed papers, including articles in Nature, Science, Nature Climate Change, Nature Reviews Earth & Environment, and the Proceedings of the National Academy of Sciences.
 He is the Editor-in-Chief for Advances in Water Resources.